rekha-shinde/panorbit-assignment/README.md

 # panorbit-assignment

-I have completed a frontend assignment using technologies of HTML, CSS, JavaScript, React, Tailwind CSS, and Chakra UI.
+I have completed a frontend developer assignment using technologies of HTML, CSS, JavaScript, React, Tailwind CSS, and Chakra UI.
 My project includes a user-friendly interface with visually appealing elements.
 I utilized the latest web development practices to create a modern and efficient application.

 <h1>Tech Stack</h1>